 Like the technical product manager role itself, these kinds of specializations are more likely to be seen at larger organizations compared to smaller ones.
 With more ground to cover and a larger amount of resources, larger companies can have product management roles that are more focused on one aspect.

-A growth product manager specializes on the customer experience in regards to acquisition of customers, converting free trials to paying customers, onboarding, and metrics around retention.
+A growth product manager, versus a traditional product manager, specializes on the customer experience in regards to acquisition of customers, converting free trials to paying customers, onboarding, and metrics around retention.
 On the business side, they are focused on how to monetize the product and create paying customers.

 Core Product Manager